 Build your own music critic

-This tutorial will show you how to build a model that will solve a multi-label classification problem.
-This means that the model tries to decide for each class (song mood) whether the song belongs to that class or not.
+This tutorial will show you how to build a model to solve a multi-label classification problem.
+This means that the model tries to decide for each label (song mood) whether the song belongs to that label or not.

 You will learn